HitmanJJ/CCNA_Course_Notes/Course_Notes/Ethernet_LAN_Switching_Part1.md

 MAC ADDRESS (48 bits long)

-- 6-bytes (48-bits) physical address assigned to the device when it is made.
+- 6-byte (48-bit) physical address assigned to the device when it is made.
 - AKA 'Burned-In Address' (BIA)
 - Is globally unique
-- First 3 bytes are the OUI (Organizationally Unique Identifier) which is assigned to the company making the device
+- First 3 bytes are the _OUI (Organizationally Unique Identifier)_, which is assigned to the company making the device
 - The last 3 bytes are unique to the device itself
 - Written as 12 hexadecimal characters